python/cpython/Doc/library/stdtypes.rst

 object will always take the same amount of memory, no matter the size of the range it represents.
 There are no consistent performance advantages.

-XRange objects have very little behavior: they only support indexing, iteration, and the :func:`len` function.
+Range objects have very little behavior: they only support indexing, iteration, and the :func:`len` function.